uthircloudnative/azure-notes/README.md

                              with this user can register and select a FIDO2 security key at the sign-in interface as main means of authentication.
 These keys are are USB devices or Bluetooth.
 Then these hardware devices are used to authenticate instead of password.

+### Azure external identities

+  - An external identities are one might be external users, apps, devices etc.
+  - Azure will support to mange these external users authentication usinh Azure AD External Identites.
+  - These users can bring their own identity through which we can give our Azure app access.
+Azure will support this kind of authentication using Azure AD External Identities.

+      - Business to business (B2B) collaboration -> Collaborate with external users by letting them use their preferred identity to sign-in our micorsoft applications.
+B2B collaboration user are mostly guest users.
+      - B2B Direct Connect -> Establish mutual two way trust with Azure AD org for seamless collaboration through Team shared channels.
+                              B2B direct connect users are not in our directory but they are managed by teams admin.
+      - Azure AD Business to Consumer (B2C) -> Consumers of published apps.

+### Azure conditional Access

+  - It's a Tool which allows Azure Active directory uses to allow or deny access to a resources based on identity signals.
+  - A signal is user, location of user, device of user etc.
+  - Based on this signal Conditional Access tool will decide to allow or deny the user to access that resource.

+### Azure RBAC (Role Based Access Control)

+  - To control access to a resource based on defined allowed rules.
+  - There are 2 type of components.
+1. Scope , 2.
+Role
+      - Scope A management group, Single Subscription, Resource Group, Single Resource.
+      - People belong to these Scope will be given different type of access like Reader, Resource specific, Custom, Owner or Contributor kind of access.
+  - In RBAC when access is granted to parent Scope then that access will be inherited to all the users under the group.
+  - RBAC access contorl is enfored by Resource Manger service in Azure.

+### Zero Trust Model (Design system for worst case scenario)

+  - Always have security layer designed for worst case scenario in mind.
+It's based on following principle.
+      - Verify explicitly -> Always authenticate and authorize based on all available data points.
+      - Use least privilege access -> Limit user access with Just-in-Time and Just-Enough-Access (JIT/JEA) risk based adaptive policies and data protection.
+      - Assume breach -> Minimize blast radius and segment access and verify E2E encryption.
+Use effective analytics to get visibility, drive threat detection and improve defence.

+### Defence-in-Depth

+  - It provides a framework or methodalogy proetction of data which is secured by 7 layers of security consideration.

+  - Physical Security -> Limited and only authorized access to physical data center.
+  - Identity and Access -> Access is granted to what's needed and Sign-in events are properly logged.
+  - Perimeter -> It protects data from Network based attacks against resource.
+User DDoS protection to filter large-scale attacks before it can affect system availability.
+Use perimeter firewalls to indentify and alert on malicious attacks.
+  - Network -> Limiting network connectivity to resources.
+Use deny by default rules.
+  - Compute -> Secure access to VM's and implement endpoint protection and make sure system is patched properly.
+  - Application -> Integrating Scurity Vulnarability checks as part of Application Development life cycle.
+  - Data -> Those who store and access data should be responsible for security of it.

+### Microsoft Defender for Cloud (To Secure Azure, on-perm, Multi Cloud resources)

+  - It provides various tools to secure Azure, on-perm and other cloud provider resources.
+  - It gather all the security specific data and logs and analysis send specific aletrs based on analysis.
+  - For  Hybrid and multicloud environments Microsoft Defender plans extent to non Azure machines with help of Azure Arc.
+  - Cloud Security Posture Management (CSPM) features are extended to multicloud machines.
+  - It works based on 3 principles Assess, Secure and Defend.